 - Elect members to the Board of Directors in accordance with § 8 of the Articles of Association.

-- Elect members to the Supervisory Board in accordance with § 13 of the Articles of Association.
+- Elect members and deputy member to the Supervisory Board in accordance with § 13 of the Articles of Association.

-- Elect members to the Nomination Committee in accordance with § 16 of the Articles of Association.
+- Elect members and deputy member to the Nomination Committee in accordance with § 16 of the Articles of Association.

 - Elect the Company’s auditor.